bricev/AssetDistributor/README.md

     management.

   * `Provider` are composed of `Credentials` and a `Manager`.
-Providers also store settings (static metadata such as webservice endpoints) and parameters (user dependant informations such as authentication token).
+Providers also store settings (static metadata such as webservice endpoints) and parameters (session dependant informations such as authentication token).

-    When serialized, provider objects describe all parameters (settings should be statically described inside their specialized class or coming from a setter so they can't be persisted eg. \Libcast\AssetDistribution\Provider\YoutubeProvider).
+    When serialized, provider objects register all parameters (settings should be statically described inside their specialized class or coming from a setter so they can't be persisted eg. \Libcast\AssetDistribution\Provider\YoutubeProvider).
-    This way, `Provider` objects can be persisted for future use.
+    This way, `Provider` objects can be persisted with anything but the required data for future use.

   * `ProviderCollection` serializable collection of `Provider` objects.